GiovanniScotti/z80cpuEmulator/readme.md

 # Z80 CPU Emulator
 ## Introduction
 This is a highly portable Zilog Z80 cpu emulator written in C programming language.
 The project was originally born in order to provide an in-software version of the remarkable Grant's 7-chip Z80 computer ([link](http://searle.hostei.com/grant/z80/SimpleZ80.html)).
-Although the emulator runs a slightly modified version of the Microsoft BASIC as used in the Nascom 2 computer, the z80 core might be used as a starting point for other ambitious projects.
+Although the emulator runs a slightly modified version of the Microsoft BASIC as used in the Nascom 2 computer, the Z80 core can be used as a starting point for any other ambitious project.

 ## Emulated system hardware
 The baseline emulated hardware architecture has the following specification: